Voipfuture-GmbH/voiptris/README.md

 ## Running

-You need to have a class implementing the com.voipfuture.voiptris.api.IGameController interface that is named "GameController" inside the default package namespace.
+You need to have a class implementing the com.voipfuture.voiptris.api.IGameController interface that is named "GameController" inside the Java default package namespace.
+The class needs to have a public constructor that takes two 'int' arguments, the width and height of the playing field to use while playing.

 You can then start the game by running